 Security is the top factor when choosing a VPN for China, as you can read in our best VPN for China guide.
-ExpressVPN and NordVPN are the best options when it comes to China as they have excellent security and are able to intercept the Chinese internet.
+ExpressVPN is the top choice, but NordVPN works in China, too.
+Both have excellent security and are able to intercept the Chinese internet.
 That said, neither has servers there, so you still won’t be able to access content restricted to China.

 TorGuard is another secure service for China, but it removed its servers from there.
 The ongoing VPN blockades and restrictions make it difficult for providers to guarantee user privacy.
 Plus, VPN companies are required to register with the Chinese state and comply with its rules.
 If they don’t, the service gets blocked.